-In this article, you’ll find 7 proven tactics to create Google-friendly content and double subscribers to your YouTube channel.
+In this article, you’ll find 7 proven tactics to improve your YouTube marketing, create Google-friendly content, and double subscribers to your YouTube channel.

 No matter how good your video looks, it’s useless if no one clicks on it.
 So it’s imperative that you optimize your video titles to bring in viewers.

-Here are some useful tips for creating perfect YouTube titles for greater reach:
+Here are some useful tips for creating the perfect video title for greater reach:

-- Find the right keywords: Keywords in the title tells Google crawlers what your video is about.
+- The YouTube SEO starts with finding the right keywords: Keywords in the title tell Google crawlers what your video is about.
 And good keywords also tell your viewers what they can expect, so it’s a win/win.

 - Keep the title short.
 The ideal length of video titles shouldn’t exceed 60 characters.
 Readers should see the whole title in a glance.